Looking for a career change? Here are four alternative courses you did not know existed!

 - Fitday a One-stop Solution for All Wellness, Nutrition and Fitness Needs

 Today, there are several choices you have.
-The world is your oysternt and law?.
+The world is your oyster.
 If you want to chase your passion of tasting wine or turn your love for tea into a profession, it's all a possibility!

-We've curated a list of some non-conventional career options along with the new-age courses to pursue that bring plenty of opportunity.
+We've curated a list of some non-conventional career options along with the new-age courses to pursue that bring plenty of opportunities.

 1- Fitness and Nutrition Coaches

 The pandemic has made everyone increasingly aware of the need to be healthy and fit!
 Simultaneously, people have discovered their love and passion for being healthy whether its through physical exercise or changing their nutrition intake.
-Luckily there are courses out there that can help you become a fitness professional or nutritionist or help in improving ones well-being holistically.
-In fact, INFS, Institute of Nutrition and Fitness Sciences, offers the country's first ever Diploma in Nutrition and Fitness (DNF) aligned with University Grants Commission (UGC).
+Luckily there are courses out there that can help you become a fitness professional or nutritionist or help in improving one's well-being holistically.

+In fact, (https://infs.co.in) INFS, Institute of Nutrition and Fitness Sciences, offers Diploma in Nutrition and Fitness (DNF).
 The Diploma covers the twin discipline of Nutrition and Fitness which encompasses all the skills a Fitness Coach needs to be successful.
-INFS has also meticulously followed the guidelines laid down by the UGC (for distance learning courses) and also implemented the required topics mentioned by the NSDC (National Skill Development Corporation) in their NOS (National Occupational Standards) for Fitness Professionals. mso-spacerun: yes
+INFS has also meticulously implemented the required topics mentioned by the NSDC (National Skill Development Corporation) in their NOS (National Occupational Standards) for Fitness Professionals.

 3- Spa Management